Court hears 14 ‘credible’ expressions of interest in Joe.ie company

 On Wednesday, after hearing submissions on behalf of BPC Lending, the landlord of its premises, the interim examiner, the company itself and Revenue, the judge said he was satisfied to appoint Mr McCarthy as examiner to prepare a scheme of arrangement for the firm.

-The appointment was sought by Kelly Smith BL, for BPC Lending, of Molesworth Street, Dublin 2, as a creditor of MMN, with registered offices at Distillery Building, Fumbally Lane, Dublin 8.
+The appointment was sought by Kelly Smith, for BPC Lending, of Molesworth Street, Dublin 2, as a creditor of MMN, with registered offices at Distillery Building, Fumbally Lane, Dublin 8.

 The court heard the €6 million debt to BPC Lending represents some two-thirds of the firm’s entire debt.